 Real estate agents can waste time and effort finding an expired listing by combing through public records or the MLS (multiple listings service).
 To streamline this, REDX, starting at $59.95 per month, uses specific parameters to search the MLS for expired listings and adds an agent’s leads to an online CRM for follow-up.
 Learn more about REDX by clicking the button below.

-Here are the six steps to successfully get expired listings:
+Here are the six steps to successfully get expired listings as a form of real estate lead generation:

 1. Set Up Your Sales Funnel